iifl-logo

 Sunflag Iron & Steel Company Ltd Share Price Management Discussions

-With Ultramodern Blooming Mill & HV Mill, SUNFLAG STEEL can cater higher section requirement for Automobile, Heavy Engineering, Railways, Defence and Aerospace requirements with higher reduction ratio.
-Further, with Bottom poured ingot facilities, SUNFLAG STEEL is is catering special requirements of Railways and Defence for critical / core applications.
+With Ultramodern Blooming Mill & HV Mill, SUNFLAE STEEL can cater to high section requirement with higher reduction ratio for Automobile, Heavy Engineering, Railways, Defence and Aerospace sectors.
+Further, with Bottom poured ingot facilities, SUNFLAE STEEL caters special requirements of Railways and Defence for critical / core applications.

-SUNFLAG STEEL has facilities like Electro Slag Refining (ESR); Vacuum Induction Melting (VIM) and Vacuum Arc Remelting (VAR), which will cater to Aerospace and Defence.
+SUNFLAE STEEL has facilities like Electro Slag Refining (ESR); Vacuum Induction Melting (VIM) and Vacuum Arc Remelting (VAR), which cater to Nuclear, Aerospace and Defence sectors.

-SUNFLAG STEEL is actively involved in development activities for import substitution of the special steel under the guidance of Ministry of Steel, Government of India.
+SUNFLAE STEEL is actively involved in development activities for import substitution of special steel under the guidance of Ministry of Steel, Government of India.

-SUNFLAG STEEL is developing various Special Steels which are presently not being made in India.
-The grades developed are in bearing grades for ball application, soft magnetic ferritic stainless steel, particularly duplex, super duplex stainless steel, precipitation hardening stainless steel, tool steels and high-speed steels.
-SUNFLAG STEEL is also actively involved in various MTD Committees of Bureau of Indian Standard and involved in modification and upgradation on Indian Standard through the MTD Committee for revision of Indian Standard to meet the International Standards requirements, which facilitate the indigenisation of various grades of steel.
+SUNFLAESTEEL is developing various Special Steels which are presently not being made in India (Import Substitution).
+The grades developed are Bearing grades for ball application, soft magnetic ferritic stainless steel, duplex and super duplex stainless steel, precipitation hardening stainless steel, tool steels and high-speed steels.
+SUNFLAE STEEL is also actively involved in various MTD Committees of Bureau of Indian Standards and is involved in modification and upgradation of Indian Standards to meet the International Standards requirements, which facilitates the indigenisation of various grades of steel.
+SUNFLAE STEEL has also been certified as the Great Place to work.

-The objective of this Management Discussion is to present an analysis of the current Indian and World economic scenario along with the expectations from the period ahead.
+The objective of this Management Discussion is to present an analysis of the current Indian and World economic scenario along with the expectations for the period ahead.

 GLOBAL ECONOMIC SCENARIO & OUTLOOK